-If you have a degree in a specific field or any personal success stories relevant to the content of your book, let people know about that.
+Let people know if you have a degree in a specific field or any personal success stories that are relevant to the content of your book.

 This will lead to more downloads.

-Writing an ebook isn’t enough to get downloads.
+Just writing an e-book alone isn’t enough to get downloads.

-You need to take proper steps to make sure people download your ebook.
+You’ve got to be proactive and take the proper steps to make sure that people download your e-book.

 Start taking pre-orders to build hype and gain exposure before the book is released.
 Record an audio version to make the book more appealing to people who prefer listening to books.

 Blog about it.
-Use each chapter of your ebook as an inspiration for a blog post.
-You can even take advantage of guest-posting opportunities.
+Use each chapter of your e-book as inspiration for a blog post.
+You can even take advantage of guest posting opportunities.